Levin Capital Strategies L.P. Cuts Stock Position in Verizon Communications Inc. (NYSE:VZ)

-Levin Capital Strategies L.P. lowered its stake in Verizon Communications Inc. (NYSE:VZ) by 7.1% during the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
+Levin Capital Strategies L.P. trimmed its holdings in shares of Verizon Communications Inc. (NYSE:VZ) by 7.1% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The fund owned 107,436 shares of the cell phone carrier’s stock after selling 8,216 shares during the period.
-Levin Capital Strategies L.P.’s holdings in Verizon Communications were worth $5,923,000 as of its most recent filing with the Securities & Exchange Commission.
+Levin Capital Strategies L.P.’s holdings in Verizon Communications were worth $5,923,000 at the end of the most recent quarter.

-Several other institutional investors also recently bought and sold shares of VZ.
-Geode Capital Management LLC boosted its stake in Verizon Communications by 1.6% during the 1st quarter.
-Geode Capital Management LLC now owns 63,513,728 shares of the cell phone carrier’s stock valued at $3,406,555,000 after purchasing an additional 1,027,649 shares during the last quarter.
-Capital World Investors boosted its stake in Verizon Communications by 6.2% during the 1st quarter.
-Capital World Investors now owns 54,544,125 shares of the cell phone carrier’s stock valued at $2,930,662,000 after purchasing an additional 3,202,996 shares during the last quarter.
-Bank of New York Mellon Corp boosted its stake in Verizon Communications by 0.6% during the 2nd quarter.
-Bank of New York Mellon Corp now owns 41,576,844 shares of the cell phone carrier’s stock valued at $2,292,133,000 after purchasing an additional 256,321 shares during the last quarter.
-Capital International Investors boosted its stake in Verizon Communications by 17.4% during the 1st quarter.
-Capital International Investors now owns 35,217,774 shares of the cell phone carrier’s stock valued at $1,892,254,000 after purchasing an additional 5,213,722 shares during the last quarter.
-Finally, Nuveen Asset Management LLC boosted its stake in Verizon Communications by 9.7% during the 1st quarter.
-Nuveen Asset Management LLC now owns 27,819,680 shares of the cell phone carrier’s stock valued at $1,494,751,000 after purchasing an additional 2,450,049 shares during the last quarter.
-Institutional investors own 64.85% of the company’s stock.
+A number of other institutional investors and hedge funds have also modified their holdings of VZ.
+LFA Lugano Financial Advisors SA purchased a new stake in Verizon Communications during the 2nd quarter valued at $27,000.
+Toth Financial Advisory Corp purchased a new stake in Verizon Communications during the 2nd quarter valued at $34,000.
+Laidlaw Wealth Management LLC boosted its stake in Verizon Communications by 6,131.5% during the 2nd quarter.
+Laidlaw Wealth Management LLC now owns 1,967,354 shares of the cell phone carrier’s stock valued at $36,000 after purchasing an additional 1,935,783 shares during the last quarter.
+Lion Street Advisors LLC purchased a new stake in Verizon Communications during the 1st quarter valued at $38,000.
+Finally, HighMark Wealth Management LLC boosted its stake in Verizon Communications by 52.1% during the 2nd quarter.
+HighMark Wealth Management LLC now owns 788 shares of the cell phone carrier’s stock valued at $43,000 after purchasing an additional 270 shares during the last quarter.
+Institutional investors and hedge funds own 64.85% of the company’s stock.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, November 2nd.
-Investors of record on Friday, October 9th will be given a dividend of $0.6275 per share.
+The business also recently declared a quarterly dividend, which will be paid on Monday, November 2nd.
+Investors of record on Friday, October 9th will be paid a dividend of $0.6275 per share.
+This is a positive change from Verizon Communications’s previous quarterly dividend of $0.62.
 This represents a $2.51 annualized dividend and a yield of 4.20%.
 The ex-dividend date is Thursday, October 8th.
-This is a positive change from Verizon Communications’s previous quarterly dividend of $0.62.
-Verizon Communications’s dividend payout ratio (DPR) is presently 51.14%.
+Verizon Communications’s dividend payout ratio (DPR) is currently 51.14%.

-Several analysts have commented on VZ shares.
-Raymond James increased their target price on Verizon Communications from $61.00 to $64.00 and gave the company an “outperform” rating in a research note on Monday, July 27th.
-Oppenheimer began coverage on Verizon Communications in a research note on Wednesday, August 12th.
-They set a “buy” rating and a $70.00 target price on the stock.
+A number of research firms have recently issued reports on VZ.
+Credit Suisse Group restated a “hold” rating and issued a $61.00 price target on shares of Verizon Communications in a research note on Thursday, July 2nd.
+Raymond James raised their price target on Verizon Communications from $61.00 to $64.00 and gave the stock an “outperform” rating in a research note on Monday, July 27th.
+Royal Bank of Canada restated a “hold” rating and issued a $57.00 price target on shares of Verizon Communications in a research note on Wednesday.
 Tigress Financial restated a “hold” rating on shares of Verizon Communications in a research note on Tuesday, August 11th.
-UBS Group raised their price target on Verizon Communications from $59.00 to $60.00 and gave the stock a “neutral” rating in a research note on Monday, July 27th.
-Finally, Scotiabank raised their price target on Verizon Communications from $63.00 to $64.00 and gave the stock a “sector outperform” rating in a research note on Monday, July 27th.
+Finally, Oppenheimer began coverage on Verizon Communications in a research note on Wednesday, August 12th.
+They issued a “buy” rating and a $70.00 price target on the stock.
 One analyst has rated the stock with a sell rating, sixteen have assigned a hold rating, eight have assigned a buy rating and one has issued a strong buy rating to the stock.
 The company currently has an average rating of “Hold” and an average price target of $62.27.

 Verizon Communications Inc, through its subsidiaries, offers communications, information, and entertainment products and services to consumers, businesses, and governmental agencies worldwide.
 The company's Wireless segment provides wireless voice and data services; Internet access on various notebook computers and tablets; international travel wireless services; and network access services to deliver various Internet of Things products and services, as well as offers digital advertising and digital media services platforms.